 With respect to criterium #2, Psychometric Quality, we follow the ISOQOL minimum standards for PROM measures (Reeve et al. ISOQOL recommends minimum standards for patient-reported outcome measures used in patient-centered outcomes and comparative effectiveness research.
 Qual Life Res (2013) 22:1889–1905).

 No. We research the PROMs that are available in the field, per condition.
 The recommended PROM is selected based on the criteria listed in the previous question.
 When there are few or no PROMs available, we may recommend separate, patient-reported, single-item questions that have been used in registries; PROMs that have been used in a research setting; or, defer to clinical/administrative information as a substitute.
-For example, in the Lung Cancer Standard Set, clinical/administrative data are used for “location of death” and “number of days in hospital in last 30 days of life” to collect Quality of Death.
+For example, in the Lung Cancer Set of Patient-Centered Outcome Measure, clinical/administrative data are used for “location of death” and “number of days in hospital in last 30 days of life” to collect Quality of Death.

-After a Standard Set is finalized, it is made available through the ICHOM website in the form of a Flyer and a Reference Guide.
-The Flyer contains a high level overview of the recommended outcome domains, as well as information about the sponsors and the Working Group members.
+After a Set of Patient-Centered Outcome Measures is finalized, it is made available through the ICHOM website in the form of a Flyer and a Reference Guide.
+The Flyer contains a high-level overview of the recommended outcome domains, as well as information about the sponsors and the Working Group members.
 The Reference Guide is a detailed document describing all domains and measures, as well as the case mix factors.
-A large part of the Reference Guide is the Data Dictionary, designed to help interested providers to measure the ICHOM Standard Sets as consistently as possible according to the Working Group recommendation.
-Additionally, the Standard Set is published in academic journals, to communicate the work to the medical community.
-Each Standard Set is reviewed and updated on a regular basis.
-The next step after finalizing the Standard Set is implementation and benchmarking.
+A large part of the Reference Guide is the Data Dictionary, designed to help interested providers to measure the ICHOM Patient-Centered Outcome Measures as consistently as possible according to the Working Group recommendation.
+Additionally, the Set is published in academic journals, to communicate the work to the medical community.
+Each Set is reviewed and updated on a regular basis.
+The next step after finalizing the Set is implementation and benchmarking.

 Yes, the work is presented at conferences globally.
 Please check our social media pages and newsletter to see where we present our work.